gupta-akhil-81/docker/docker_commands.md

 To delete a docker image from local
 > docker image rm <image_id>
 > -f --> for force delete

+To clan the all the images from the local repository.
+It removes all unused images. i.e. not used by any container
+> docker image prune -a

+To see all current/history containers.
+> docker container ls -a

 To see what containers are running now
 > docker ps